-Workers Compensation for Flight Attendants
+Workers Compensation for Flight Attendants in Boston

 Many find it surprising that flight attendants have a higher injury rate than police officers, according to the Bureau of Labor statistics.